Devatoria/go-nsenter/README.md

-# go-namespaces
+# go-nsenter

-Golang library to manipulate namespaces with nsenter
+Golang library to execute program into process namespaces using `nsenter`.